harshil15999/CSE4001-Parallel-and-distributed-computing-VIT-/README.md

 * Ease of use
 * Thread based
 * Fork-join model: **https://ipcc.cs.uoregon.edu/lectures/lecture-9-fork-join.pdf**
+    * _side note_ -With K-way fork-join and N levels of fork-join,can have up to KN-way parallelism
 * Directive based approach :A large class of applications can be efficiently supported by higher level constructs (or directives) which **rid the programmer of the mechanics of manipulating low level threads.**